Everything You Need to Know About the Starwood Preferred Guest Credit Card

 Let’s take a quick look at an alternative American Express card to the SPG Card Amex.

 SPG Amex Card vs The Amex Gold (reviewed here)

 The Cost: Unlike the SPG credit card, the annual fee for the Amex Gold Card is waived for the first year and as such you’d be saving £75.
 Most people tend to cancel the card before the annual fee becomes payable after 1 year.

-Sign-Up Bonus: We believe that the American Express Gold Card offers one of the most generous sign-up bonuses in the market.
+Sign-Up Bonus: Until recently the American Express Gold Card offered one of the most generous sign-up bonuses in the market.
 In April 2019 the sign up bonus was halved from 20,000 points to 10,000 points.
 So how does this compare to the Starwood credit card UK?
-Similar to the Amex SPG card you can boost the sign-up bonus of the Gold card from 20,000 points to 22,000 if you use this link.
-Membership reward points can be transferred to SPG at a rate of 2 rewards points to 3 SPG points, making the sign-up bonus worth an equivalent 33,000 SPG points.
+Similar to the Amex SPG card you can boost the sign-up bonus of the Gold card from 10,000 points to 12,000 if you use this link.
+Membership reward points can be transferred to SPG at a rate of 2 rewards points to 3 SPG points, making the sign-up bonus worth an equivalent 18,000 SPG points.
 At a value of 0.5p per point, this could be worth in the region of £90.
 With the SPG card sign up bonus of 33,000 points worth £165, the difference in the two is effectively the cost of the card at £75.

 Ongoing Earnings: The ongoing earnings rate of the SPG Amex card at 3 points for every £1 spent is actually double the 1 point (1.5 SPG points) offered by the Gold card.
 However to offset the additional £75 annual fee of the SPG credit card you’d need to spend a considerable amount on the credit card for the additional earnings to cover the cost of the card.

 Using the SPG American Express to earn Airline Miles